Chester Fritz Distinguished Professors

 - Diane K. Langemo, Nursing Practice and Development (retired)

-- Donald K. Lemon, Educational Leadership (retired)
+- Donald K. Lemon, Educational Leadership (deceased)

 - Robert W. Lewis, English (deceased)